garethjmsaunders/digital-code-style-guide/html.md

 </select>
 ```

-If you _must_ include the attribute's value then follow the [WhatWG guideline](https://html.spec.whatwg.org/multipage/infrastructure.html#boolean-attributes):
+If you _must_ include the attribute's value (if you are using XHTML5, for instance) then follow the [WhatWG guideline](https://html.spec.whatwg.org/multipage/infrastructure.html#boolean-attributes):

 > If the attribute is present, its value must either be the empty string or [...] the attribute's canonical name, with no leading or trailing whitespace.